roman-milk/roman-milk.github.io/another-one-1.md

+===

- ****** Another One ****** byJust_Plain_Bob© "I wanted to show you how much I appreciate you."
+"I wanted to show you how much I appreciate you."
 She was quiet for a moment and then said, "In talking to the girls tonight I came to realize that you are a treasure.
 Mary Sue has been married and divorced twice.
 Betsy is divorced and Carol is separated from her husband and it will probably end up in a divorce.
 Their husbands cheated on them; Mary Sue's first had a habit of coming home drunk and using her for a punching bag and there was a host of other faults that their ex husbands had.
 I on the other hand seem to have the perfect husband so I thought I should do something to let you know how special you are."

  I pulled her to me, kissed her and we fell asleep in each other's arms.